MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/connect-to-aws.md

   1. **Global Read**: Provides read-only access to all resources in the AWS account.
 When new services are introduced, the connector can scan for those resources without requiring an updated CloudFormation template.

   1. **Least Privilege Access**: Provides read access to only the resources under the selected services.
-If you choose to scan for more resources in the future, a new Cloud Formation Template will need to be uploaded.
+If you choose to scan for more resources in the future, a new CloudFormation template must be uploaded.

 - For **Arc Onboarding**, our service requires **EC2 Write** access in order to install the [Azure Connected Machine agent](/azure/azure-arc/servers/agent-overview).